-- 6.1 This Enterprise Agreement and its wages schedules will be taken to have satisfied and discharged all claims of any description (whether as to monies or conditions). - 6.2 The rates of pay provided for in this Enterprise Agreement are inclusive of all previously awarded safety net adjustments and all future increases during the term of this Enterprise Agreement, arising out of the General Review of Award Wages and Minimum Standard for Remuneration (or its equivalent), including safety net adjustments, living wage adjustments or general increases, howsoever described. - 6.3 Subject to this clause, the employer, employees and associations/unions undertake that for the term of this Enterprise Agreement, they will not pursue any further or other claims within the parameters of this Enterprise Agreement, except where consistent with State Wage Case principles. - 6.4 The above provisions do not preclude the reviews identified at clause 39 or matters arising therefrom; nor preclude the outcomes of the review of security related activities as contained in Appendix 3.4 Ministerial Chauffeurs. - 6.5 A proposal or request for or to make a Workplace Flexibility Agreement will not be considered as a claim or extra claim, nor in relation to reviews identified at clause 39 that
+- 6.1 This enterprise agreement and its wages schedules will be taken to have satisfied and discharged all claims of any description (whether as to monies or conditions). - 6.2 The rates of pay provided for in this enterprise agreement are inclusive of all previously awarded safety net adjustments and all future increases during the term of this enterprise agreement, arising out of the General Review of Award Wages and Minimum Standard for Remuneration (or its equivalent), including safety net adjustments, living wage adjustments or general increases, howsoever described. - 6.3 Subject to this clause, the employer, employees and associations/unions undertake that for the term of this enterprise agreement, they will not pursue any further or other claims within the parameters of this enterprise agreement, except where consistent with State Wage Case principles. - 6.4 The above provisions do not preclude the reviews identified at clause 39 or matters arising therefrom; nor preclude the outcomes of the review of security related activities as contained in Appendix 3.4 Ministerial Chauffeurs. - 6.5 A proposal or request for or to make a Workplace Flexibility Agreement will not be considered as a claim or extra claim, nor in relation to reviews identified at clause 39 that may be progressed during the life of this enterprise agreement by agreement as between the particular agency and employees (or representative/s), provided that in no circumstances whatsoever will there be any actual or threatened industrial action, nor threatened or actual cessation or limitation of duties or service delivery in relation thereto. - 6.6 The provisions of this clause do not preclude United Workers Union, for the term of this enterprise agreement, pursuing any further, or other, claims or proceedings in relation to disciplinary matters or matters arising therefrom.

-- may be progressed during the life of this Enterprise Agreement by agreement as between the particular agency and employees (or representative/s), provided that in no circumstances whatsoever will there be any actual or threatened industrial action, nor threatened or actual cessation or limitation of duties or service delivery in relation thereto. - 6.6 The provisions of this clause do not preclude United Voice, for the term of this Enterprise Agreement, pursuing any further, or other, claims or proceedings in relation to disciplinary matters or matters arising therefrom. - 6.7 Subject to this sub-clause, the provisions of this clause do not preclude an application being made to SAET to vary the Awards specified in clause 3.2 of this Agreement to reflect an updated injury and income protection policy.
-To remove any ambiguity or uncertainty, the parties may, by agreement, vary this Agreement to include the updated Injury and Income Protection Award provisions. - 6.8 Subject to this sub-clause, the provisions of this clause do not preclude an application being made to SAET to vary the Awards specified in Appendix 5 in respect of the topics specified therein. - (a) If an agreement is reached in relation to a topic/s, such agreement may be effected either as a variation to this Enterprise Agreement in accordance with clause 9, or as an agreed application to SAET to vary the applicable Award. - (b) The parties agree that in the event the applicable employer and relevant employee representative/s party/ies to this Enterprise Agreement are unable to reach agreement about that topic, a party may make an application to SAET seeking a variation to the applicable Award in respect of that topic.
+- 6.7 Subject to this sub-clause, the provisions of this clause do not preclude an application being made to SAET to vary the Awards specified in Appendix 5 in respect of the topics specified therein. - (a) If an agreement is reached in relation to a topic/s, such agreement may be effected either as a variation to this enterprise agreement in accordance with clause 9, or as an agreed application to SAET to vary the applicable Award. - (b) The parties agree that in the event the applicable employer and relevant employee representative/s party/ies to this enterprise agreement are unable to reach agreement about that topic, a party may make an application to SAET seeking a variation to the applicable Award in respect of that topic.